jaime-gg/proj-3/README.md

 - Other: Launched using Heroku in conjunction with MongoDB's Atlas database.

-## APIs

--

 ## MVP (Minimum Viable Product)

 - An e-commerce webpage that allows users to add items to a cart then allow those users to pay via Stripe.
-This application will allow users to filter by prices and the book's year of publication.
-Additionally, we will have a conditionally rendered page that exclusively allows a logged in vendor to upload a new item for their collection.
+This application will allow users to filter by genre, then add those items to a shopping cart that they may use to checkout.

 ## Stretch Goals

+- Easy to use admin page for adding new books.
--
+- Functional checkout process.